Overview and History

 How it works

 BorrowDirect offers library users the ability to search and request research material from a federated union catalog of over 50 million volumes.
 Real time shelf status and a load leveling algorithm distribute requests evenly across the Partnership, and expedited delivery ensures a 3-5 day turnaround for all requests.
 Making use of NISO standards, BorrowDirect integrates with the disparate library systems to provide local circulation of borrowed material and integrated resource management throughout the lifecycle of the transaction.

 What we do

 What it means to patrons in the Partnership

-BorrowDirect offers the breadth and depth of the Ivies Plus libraries to faculty, students, and staff from a single, simple search interface.
+BorrowDirect offers the breadth and depth of the Ivy Plus Libraries' collective collections to faculty, students, and staff from a single, simple search interface.
 The intelligent availability logic quickly determines the most efficient provider of each item.
 The speed of delivery, exceptionally high fill rate, and twelve week loan period offer users a consistent, seamless requesting experience that has established BorrowDirect as a core library service across the Partnership.

 - Peter Collins, (2012) "Fear and loathing in cooperative collection development", Interlending & Document Supply, Vol. 40 Issue: 2, pp.100 – 104.

 - Danuta A. Nitecki, Carol L. Jones, (2004) "Borrow Direct: its impact on service quality at Yale University Library", Interlending & Document Supply, Vol. 32 Issue: 3, pp.146 – 151.